singnet/semantic-vision/services/MatchingAPI/README_Features_Api.md

 **pointDistribution**.
 Possible values - [0, 1, 2].
 Type enum.
 Distribution of generated points.
 0 - PointDistribution::UNIFORM, 1 - PointDistribution::REGULAR, 2 - PointDistribution::NORMAL

+## Superpoint features

+**threshold** Affects on detector which will detect keypoints to be descripted.
+Can't be stacked with ANY other detectors since Superpoint uses it's own keypoints.
+The higher threshold is, the less points you'll get.
+Double.
+Possible values - [0 - max_double_value].
+Default value is 0.015.